Privacy Policy

 12.1 Approach

-Third-party advertising and tracking cookies are not used anywhere on Fluxer.
-There are no advertising trackers, analytics SDKs, or fingerprinting technologies.
+Third-party advertising and tracking cookies are not used anywhere on Fluxer (Section 2.2).
 Operational logging and limited feature-usage telemetry live server-side and are not used for advertising or cross-site profiling.

 12.2 Cookies we set

-A small number of cookies are set, all strictly necessary for operation and security.
-Under the ePrivacy Directive, strictly necessary cookies do not require consent.
-The current first-party cookies are:
+A small number of cookies are set, all strictly necessary for operation and security, which under the ePrivacy Directive do not require consent:

 12.3 Client-side storage